rosalind-wang/parallel-prog-hpc/README.md

 Before coming to the class, make sure you:
 1. download the code
 2. create a Google Colab account, if you already have a Google account, then it should just link to it.
-3. put the `cuda-pp` code in your Google drive, and the `.ipynb` file in it in your Colab folder
+3. put the `cuda-pp` code in your Google drive, and the `.ipynb` file within `cuda-pp` in your Colab folder
 4. for Windows users, install a unix shell, so you can log into the HPC.